Active imagination: Carl Gustav Jung

 As developed by Carl Jung between 1913 and 1916, active imagination is a meditation technique wherein the contents of one's unconscious are translated into images, narratives, or personified as separate entities.
 It can serve as a bridge between the conscious "ego" and the unconscious.
 This often includes working with dreams and the creative self via imagination or fantasy.
 Jung linked active imagination with the processes of alchemy.
 Both strive for oneness and inter-relatedness from a set of fragmented and dissociated parts.
 This process found expression for Jung in his Red Book.

 The key to active imagination is restraining the conscious waking mind from exerting influence on internal images as they unfold.
 For example, if a person were recording a spoken visualization of a scene or object from a dream, Jung's approach would ask the practitioner to observe the scene, watch for changes, and report them, rather than consciously filling the stage with one's desired changes.
 One would then respond genuinely to these changes and report any further changes in the scene.
 This approach ensures that the unconscious contents express themselves without undue influence from the conscious mind.
-At the same time, however, Jung was insistent some form of active participation in active imagination was essential: "You yourself must enter into the process with your personal reactions: ... as if the drama being enacted before your eyes were real".
+At the same time, however, Jung was insistent that some form of active participation in active imagination was essential: "You yourself must enter into the process with your personal reactions: ... as if the drama being enacted before your eyes were real".

 Of the origin of active imagination, Jung wrote:

 It was during Advent of the year 1913 – December 12, to be exact – I resolved upon the decisive step.
 I was sitting at my desk once more, thinking over my fears.
 Then I let myself drop.
 Suddenly it was as though the ground literally gave way beneath my feet, and I plunged into the dark depths.

 Further describing his early personal experience with an active imagination, Jung describes how desires and fantasies of the unconscious mind naturally rise to become conscious.
 Once they are recognized-realized by the individual, dreams may become "weaker and less frequent," whereas they may have been quite vivid and recurring beforehand.

 Jung's use of active imagination was one of several techniques defining his distinctive contribution to the practice of psychotherapy in the period 1912–1960.
 An active imagination is a method for visualizing unconscious issues by letting them act themselves out.
 Active imagination can be done by visualization (which is how Jung himself did it), which can be considered similar in technique to shamanic journeying.
 Active imagination can also be done by automatic writing or by artistic activities such as dance, music, painting, sculpting, ceramics, crafts, etc. Jung considered how, "The patient can make himself creatively independent through this method ... by painting himself he gives shape to himself".
 Doing active imagination permits the thoughtforms of the unconscious, or inner "self", and of the totality of the psyche, to act out whatever messages they are trying to communicate to the conscious mind.